-I figured since we learned how to use fresh turmeric and take full advantage of it’s beauty, flavor and health benefits, we might as well cook with it all week.
-I hope you’re as into as I am.
+I figured since we learned how to use fresh turmeric and take full advantage of it’s beauty, flavor and health benefits, we might as well cook with it as much as we can.
+I hope you’re as into it as I am.

-I love how you can color food and add flavor in recipes using fresh turmeric.
-And it’s fun.
+I love how you can color food naturally, and add flavor in recipes using fresh turmeric.

 What is Turmeric?

 - Turmeric is the rhizome of a plant that belongs to the ginger family.

 - It’s used for flavoring and coloring food, mostly in Asian cooking.

 - Originally it was used as a fabric dye.